mwt/matthewthom.as/mirrors.md

 nocomments: true
 ---

 I maintain a few public repository mirrors for free software projects that I make frequent use of.
-[Fastly CDN](https://fastly.com/) has generously donated their CDN network to serve and cache content from their [extensive edge network](https://www.fastly.com/network-map/) to serve the files.
-Each edge node connects to the closest of three distributed origins.
-There is one origin in Europe and two origins in the US, one on the East coast (near NYC) and another on the West coast.
-This ensures quick delivery of all files globally and extremely low latency for the most popular files in each region.
+This mirror was previously sponsored by Fastly CDN.
+However, the bandwidth costs exceeded the $1000/month that was made available to us.
+The mirror is now hosted behind a Cloudflare pro plan.
+Each edge node connects to one of four redundant origins.
+There is one server pair in Western Europe and another pair in New York.
+Files are served from the region closest to you.
+This ensures quick delivery of all files globally.
+You can [check your assigned origin using this link](https://mirror.mwt.me/mirror-heartbeat.txt).
 The mirror supports both IPv4 and IPv6 as well as http and https.

----

-<iframe scrolling="no" height="380px" width="100%" src="https://chart-embed.service.newrelic.com/herald/a20ba51a-c5ad-4eb0-b094-ed6c980988eb?height=360px&timepicker=false"></iframe>

----
+Each of the four servers has an independent 10Gb/s connection.

 Contact me if you have other projects that you'd like to see mirrored.
 You can help maintain the financial sustainability of the project by [making a tax deductible donation to Think Tutor](https://github.com/sponsors/thinktutor/).
 Anything you can pitch in helps keep the service up and running.
 Contributors will get a shout out on this page.